 - Expenses prepaid by the employee will be reimbursed at the completion of the trip.

-- Upon completion of travel a Travel Reconciliation Form must be submitted to the business office.
+- Upon completion of travel a Travel Reconciliation Form must be submitted to the Office of Student Accounts.

 - Travel reconciliations must be filed, with all required documentation, within ten business days of the completion of the trip.

 - Employees will receive reimbursement within one week of receipt of completed paperwork.